Inside the Azure Onboarding Script

 fi

-if [ $sp -eq 0 ];then
+if [[ $sp -eq 0 ]]; then

 echo "Service Principal not found"

-echo "Onboard Algosec Cloud AZ-AD Application"
+echo "Creating service principal for Algosec Cloud AZ-AD Application"

-az ad sp create --id $APP_ID
+create_sp=$(az ad sp create --id "$APP_ID" 2>&1)

 exit 1